ni/nimi-python/docs/nidcpower/enums.rst

-        The source unit sequentially applies a list of voltage or current configurations.
+        The source unit applies a list of voltage or current configurations sequentially.